Liberal Democrats Party Pledge Tracker

 Invest in renewable power so that 90% of the UK’s electricity is generated from renewables by 2030

-The Government has approved several renewable projects and begun legislation for further investment
+The Government has approved several renewable projects and begun legislation for further investment.
+However renewables were only mentioned in the budget in the context of green hydrogen

 Social tariff for the most vulnerable to provide targeted energy discounts for vulnerable households